yas51ne/heat-template/README.md

 # heat-template

-HOT for provisionning HA environement with Kuberbetes, mongodb and glusterfs This template help to create an  [production|validation|continuous-integration] Infrastructure version in OpenStack.
+This template help to create an production infrastructure in a cloud based on OpenStack in order to deploy a Kuberbetes, mongodb and glusterfs clusters.

 ## Getting Started

-These instructions will get you a copy of the infrastructure up and running in the cloud for [production|validation|continuous-integration] environement. choose the environement you want and folow the bellow instructions of how to provisionne it.
+These instructions will get you a copy of the infrastructure up and running in the cloud for production environement. folow the bellow instructions of how to provisionne it.

 ### Prerequisites